Coda File System

 > callbacks based on client-provided conditions.
 For example, A opens

-The best documentation is probably the theses, Jay Kistler's thesis should document the basic callback mechanism, while Lilly Mummert's thesis would address things like volume callbacks and such.
+The best documentation is probably the theses, Jay Kistler's thesis

 > file f read-only, passing the server a condition that says, "Don't